hercules-ci/nixops2-flake/README.md

 ## Test or Staging Environment

 NixOps currently only supports `nixopsConfigurations.default`, limiting the options when it comes to staging.
 You might be able to work around this limitation by using a diverging git branch, although I would generally not recommend that.
 This example will be updated when multiple `nixopsConfigurations` is implemented in NixOps.
-FIXME: issue link to subscribe
+You may want to subscribe to the [issue](https://github.com/hercules-ci/nixops2-flake/issues/2) to receive a notification when implemented.

 ## Other Cloud Provider